refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 </section>
 ```

-As you can see we’re going to render a view with some HTML5 tags and
+As you can see we're going to render a view with some HTML5 tags and
 along with some content coming from the CMS (those are the lines that
 mention *@page*).

 *@page* has what we call *PageParts* associated with it.
 To see what we
-mean, go to <http://localhost:3000/refinery/pages> and then click “Edit”
+mean, go to <http://localhost:3000/refinery/pages> and then click "Edit"
-on the page titled “About”.
+on the page titled "About".

-When you edit the About page you’ll see something like this:
+When you edit the About page you'll see something like this:

 ![](/system/images/W1siZiIsIjIwMTMvMDYvMDkvMjNfNTdfNDRfNDg5X2Fib3V0X3BhZ2VfZWRpdC5wbmciXV0/about_page_edit.png)

-You’ll notice two tabs on the page: “Body” and “Side Body”.
+You'll notice two tabs on the page: "Body" and "Side Body".
 These are
 *PageParts*, or in other words, a single piece of content attached to
 this page that you can render in your view.
-There is a “Body” tab with
+There is a "Body" tab with
 some content on this screen.
 To render that same content in your view,
 put: